awez/amirrajan.github.com/a-dark-room/index.md

 **Nov 10, 2013: My Obsession with Twitter and @ADarkRoomiOS Begins**

-I created the @ADarkRoomiOS twitter handle and started tweeting in the persona of the game.
+I created the @ADarkRoomiOS Twitter handle and started tweeting in the persona of the game.
 The plan was to interact with anyone and everyone who ever tweeted about the web version of the game.
 Having a daily tweet from the game, showed that I wasn't just a random spam bot... that there was a real person behind these tweets.
 I did a Twitter search for "adarkroom" and began combing through all the tweets... replying to anyone who mentioned the game.
 Letting them know that there was an iOS version.

 **Nov 15, 2013: A Ray of Hope - [Courtney Stanton (@q0rt)](http://superopinionated.com/)**

 I've spent 5 days putting up daily tweets about A Dark Room.
 Reached out to a few people on Twitter in the persona of the game.
 It was fun.
 I got a couple of laughs and some people actually interacted with me too.
 I liked building a relationship with the fans :-).
 Every single morning I'd wake up and check the downloads of A Dark Room for iOS.
 They were abysmal.
 Only 5 to 10 downloads a day.
 It's such a let down.
-Such a beautiful game, and no one was downloading it.
+Such a beautiful game... and no one was downloading it.

 Then the ray of hope.
 Courtney Stanton (@q0rt) tweeted about the release of the game.
 This was a big deal given that it was the first tweet about the game from someone outside of Michael's and my development circles.
 Courtney also had large following on Twitter.